LighghtEeloo/charcoal/Readme.md

 ## Credits

-@TomCC7 for kindly supporting, testing and making suggestions for charcoal.
+@TomCC7 for kindly supporting, testing and making suggestions for `charcoal`.

 @BinhaoQin for providing advice (and patience!) on PKGBUILD.

+@Gorgeous-Patrick for updating outdated readme.